Topological insulators and geometry of vector bundles: Topology of vector bundles

 once a non-vanishing basis section $\vec e$ is chosen.
 Note also that in this case any other section $\vec v = v \vec e$ is described by a real function

-Bundles that can be identified with a product space by a choice of global non-vanishing section are called \defn{trivial}.
+Bundles that can be identified with a product space by a choice of a global non-vanishing section are called \defn{trivial}.
+Note that the circle $S^1$ can be thought of as an interval $[0, 1]$ with endpoints glued together.
+In this case, we need to specify how the fibers $V_0$ and $V_1$ are identified.
+This is indicated in Fig.~\ref{Fig:RTopoBun} by gray arrows.

 Now suppose that we reverse one of the fibers over the endpoints in the planar picture, and obtain a new bundle $M$.
-In three dimensions, this gives the bundle a shape of the M\"obius band (of infinite width).
-This twisted identification forces any smooth section to pass through zero, and makes the bundle \defn{non-trivial}.
-Such bundle cannot be represented as a product space, and its sections cannot be described as functions on the base space.
+In three dimensions, this gives the bundle the shape of the M\"obius band (of infinite width).
+Such twisted identification forces any smooth section to pass through zero, and makes the bundle \defn{non-trivial}.
+This bundle cannot be represented as a product space, and its sections cannot be described as functions, in contrast with Eqs.~\eqref{Eq:IdentProd} and \eqref{Eq:SecFun}.
 Note that \emph{locally} bundles $V$ and $M$ look similar.
 By choosing a non-vanishing section along an interval $I\subset S^1$, one can identify the part of either bundle over $I$ with the product $I\times \R$.
 The difference between bundles $V$ and $M$ can only be detected if we look at the whole circle $S^1$.
-Also, one cannot transform one bundle into another by a smooth deformation.
-These observations indicate that (non-)triviality is a global topological property of a vector bundle.
+We conclude that being (non-)trivial is a global topological property of these bundles.
+In fact, this property is defined in a similar way for any vector bundle.

-In a similar way, a complex line bundle over base $\Surf$ can be identified with $\Surf\times \C$ if there exists a smooth non-vanishing section $\vec 1$ over all of $\Surf$.
+A complex line bundle over the base space $\Surf$ can be identified with $\Surf\times \C$ if there exists a smooth non-vanishing section $\vec 1$ over all of $\Surf$.
 If no such section exists, the bundle is non-trivial.
 More generally, a bundle with $n$-dimensional complex vector space as a fiber is said to be trivial if it can identified with a product $\Surf\times \C^n$.
-To make such an identification, one needs $n$ global linearly independent sections.
+To make such an identification, one needs $n$ global linearly independent sections forming together a basis in each fiber.